Filming and Photography in Trinity

-Each request should outline the
+Each request should outline:

-- nature of the filming/recording/photography and, if freelance, details of who the work is being carried out on behalf of
+- Nature of the filming/recording/photography and, if freelance, details of who the work is being carried out on behalf of

-- intended audiences and transmissions/usage
+- Intended audiences and transmissions/usage

-- proposed location(s) – please see the TCD College Maps
+- Proposed location(s) – please see the TCD College Maps

-- equipment which will be used
+- Equipment which will be used

 - Number of personnel in crew

 - Date(s) on which it is intended to film/record/photograph